eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### exportFeature

 Controls if an element can be exported.
+It is enabled by default to the `ViewportRootElement` making the entire diagram exportable.

 ### fadeFeature